unpoly/unpoly3-slides/index.md

 ...
 ```

-When the browser reloads is echoes the earlier modification time:
+When the browser revisits the same URL is echoes the earlier modification time:

 ```http
 GET /foo HTTP/1.1